alvinscode/movie-discovery-app/README.md

 and EditMovie.js will allow the user to delete movies from the database.

 - app.py will handle all the backend routes for the app.
-The communication from frontend to backend is all done here, from registering a username,logging in, to posting a review.
+The communication from frontend to backend is all done here, from registering a username, logging in, to posting a review.

 ## Usage